dotboris/hidden-hippo/HACKING.md

 Setup a dev environment
 -----------------------

-You have to options when it comes to the dev environment.
+You have two options when it comes to the dev environment.
 You can use Vagrant, which is a magic VM thingy that sets up the whole environment for you.
 Or you can setup the environment yourself.
 Using Vagrant is the easier option.